GSA-TTS/identity-site/content/_help/manage-your-account/change-partner-email-address._en.md

 1. Click the “Sign in” button.
 1. Authenticate using one of the methods you set up.
 You will then be taken to your account page.
 1. Click “Your connected accounts” from the menu.
-1. Click either the ”Change” link (if you have two or more emails) or the “Add new email” link (if you have just one email) under each partner agency to update your email.
+1. Click the ”Change” link under each partner agency to update your email.
 1. On the “Select your preferred email” page, click the email you wish to share then click the “Select email” button to continue.
-1. You can also add a new email to share with a partner agency by either clicking the “Add new email” link (on the “Your connected accounts” page) or the “Add new email” button (on the “Select your preferred email” page).
+1. You can also add a new email to share with a partner agency by either clicking the “Change” link (on the “Your connected accounts” page) or the “Add new email” button (on the “Select your preferred email” page).

 <div class="grid-row grid-gap">
   <div class="tablet:grid-col-6">